GenericMappingTools/gmt/doc_classic/rst/source/triangulate.rst

 .. only:: not man

-    triangulate - Optimal (Delaunay) triangulation and gridding of Cartesian table data
+    triangulate - Delaunay triangulation or Voronoi partitioning and gridding of Cartesian data

 Synopsis
 --------